yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

-An exemple on the song Listen to the Rhythm of the falling rain is :
+An exemple on the song Listen to the Rhythm of the falling rain in the syllable parsing is :

 List    [74.0, 0.5, 0.0]		[0.0, 0.18595050000000057, 587.3295358348151, 110.0]